memgraph/docs/mage/create-a-new-module.md

 docker run --rm -d --name memgraph -p 7687:7687 memgraph/mage docker cp python/random_walk.py memgraph:/usr/lib/memgraph/query_modules/
 ```
+A more advanced approach is to use [docker volumes](https://docs.docker.com/storage/volumes/).
+That will allow you to have query-modules synchronised between your mage repository and your docker container.https://docs.docker.com/storage/volumes/

 Then, use a Memgraph client like MemgraphLab or mgconsole to load the newly added function.
 ```